tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 2/notes.md

 2. Intersection (A ∩ B)
 - Elements that are in both A and B.
 - Set notation: A ∩ B = { x ∣ x ∈ A and x ∈ B}

+3. Difference (A − B)
+- Elements in A but not in B.
+- Set notation: A − B = { x ∣ x ∈ A and x ∈ B}